EighteenZi/rocksdb_wiki/PlainTable-Table-Format.md

     data_size: the end of data part of the file

-    fixed_ken_len: tells whether key is fixed length and what is the length if it is.
+    fixed_ken_len: length of the key if all keys have the same length, 0 otherwise.

 Each data row is encoded as:

     <beginning of a row>
-      length of key: varint32 ^
+      [length of key: varint32] ^
       key bytes
       length of value: varint32
       value bytes